Your dream’s come true, you’re finally in Japan!

 These stories are suitable for intermediate learners around JLPT N2 level, though because of the careful design of the site, lower level learners may enjoy trying to read them, too.

 Hayashi Fumiko was a feminist, a bohemian and an author.
 She wrote a lot of short stories, many centered around strong-willed women’s lives.
-You can buy her complete works on Kindle for less than a dollar or read for free on Aozora Bunko.
+You can buy her complete works on Kindle or read for free on Aozora Bunko.

 5. Revisit Old Favorites